Okay, so you know you have to get stuff done. You have the to do list all written down and ready to schedule but you get stuck.

 Have you already started identifying some of your values?
 Did you learn something about yourself?
 This system will help you dive deeper.

-Start feeling better about the work you do and pay yourself first by completing some tasks that are at the top of your values list first.
+Start feeling better about the work you do and pay yourself first by including real self care.

 It helps you to have a clearer mind as you conquer the rest of your to do list.